ASUNA & Jan Jelinek

 Groupshow

-Improvisation trio by Andrew Pekler, Hanno Leichtmann and Jan Jelinek. www.groupshow.de
+Improvisation trio by Andrew Pekler, Hanno Leichtmann and Jan Jelinek.
+Groupshow website

 Jan Jelinek

-Jan Jelinek constructs collages using tiny sound fragments from a wide variety of recording devices: tape recorders, digital samplers, media players and the like. janjelinek.com
+Jan Jelinek constructs collages using tiny sound fragments from a wide variety of recording devices.
+Artist website

 Muellie Messiah & Punk Not Punk

-Berlin underground techno legends Muellie Messiah & Punk Not Punk, mainly known under their 100Records moniker.
+Berlin underground techno legends - mainly known under their 100Records moniker.

 Nikolaienko